 Surface: The most important element of selecting a stamp is the type of surface the stamp will be used on (porous or non-porous).

-- A porous surface is paper products, cardboard and cloth (non glossy).
+- A porous surface such as paper products, cardboard and cloth (non-glossy).

 - A non-porous surface is metal, glass, plastic and glossy or coated paper.

-Ink: Selecting the correct type of ink is also a critical component to the type of surface the stamp will be used on.
-Therefore, when the surface type (porous or non-porous) is determined, the ink must fit with the stamp type.
+Ink: When the surface type (porous or non-porous) is determined, the ink must fit with the stamp type.
 The ink color can also represent the inspection status.
 For example, green ink to symbolize an "Accepted” status and red ink for a “Rejected” status.
 For more details, please visit our Ink Selection Help page.

-Design or border: We have available 170 standard borders to represent the inspection status or other requirements.
-If you have a specific design, such as a ground symbol or company logo, please attach a PDF image to the item page when placing your order, or send by email to firstname.lastname@example.org.
+Design or border: We have 170 standard borders which can be viewed on the item page.
+If you have a custom design, such as a ground symbol or company logo, please attach a PDF image to the item page when placing your order, or send by email to firstname.lastname@example.org.
 The following are some examples:

 Border number 130 representing an “ACCEPTED” status.